College of Nursing

 Biography

-In her spare time, Jodie maintains her clinical practice on the Labour and Birth unit at the Regina General Hospital.
-Jodie obtained her undergraduate and Master’s degrees in Nursing from the University of Saskatchewan and her PhD from the University of Regina.
+Dr. Bigalky obtained her undergraduate and Master’s degrees in nursing from the University of Saskatchewan and her PhD from the University of Regina.
 Her dissertation research was a narrative inquiry that explored the storied experiences of pregnant women with substance use disorders.
-Jodie holds current certification in perinatal nursing through the Canadian Nurses Association and is a member of the Canadian Association of Perinatal and Women's Health Nurses.
+She holds current certification in perinatal nursing through the Canadian Nurses Association and is an active member of the Canadian Association of Perinatal and Women's Health Nurses.
+In her spare time, Dr. Bigalky maintains a clinical practice on the Labour and Birth unit at the Regina General Hospital.

 Research Interests